 Ways to Combat Repetitive Stress Disorders at Work

 Repetitive stress injury, also known as cumulative trauma disorder or repetitive stress disorder, accounts for almost 60 percent of job-related injuries.
-While computer usage contributes to the majority of RSDs, other repetitive motions are also to blame.
-Your employer is legally required to carry workers' compensation insurance that covers these injuries, but you should know your risks so you can stay safe on the job.
+While computer use contributes to many RSDs, other repetitive motions and awkward postures are also to blame.
+Your employer is generally required to carry workers' compensation insurance that covers these injuries, but you should know your risks so you can stay safe on the job.

 • Assembly line work